 Debbie ensures the successful collection, collation, auditing and evaluation of service data across a range of contracts.
 She also manages the Triage function of the Solihull Integrated Lifestyle Service, supervising staff training and development, and managing the programme’s data collection.

 Debbie has been with Gateway since 2011, working on the Lighten Up and Five Ways to Health & Wellbeing services as programme manager and coordinator.
 She is currently our Thrive at Work lead, promoting good health and wellbeing in the workplace.

 Debbie’s email: D.Hett@gatewayfs.org

-Marc supervises and supports our team of Straight Talking Peer Educators, who visit schools and youth groups to deliver sessions on teen pregnancy, young relationships and other issues facing young people.
-Marc makes sure the team are prepared and confident to deliver in schools, as well as helping to manage bookings and recruit other schools to the programme.
+Before the Covid-19 crisis Marc supervised and supported our team of Straight Talking Peer Educators, who visit schools and youth groups to deliver sessions on teen pregnancy, young relationships and other issues facing young people.
+Marc made sure the team were prepared and confident to deliver in schools, as well as helping to manage bookings and recruit other schools to the programme.

 Before joining Gateway in 2019 Marc was a teacher in Primary and Secondary schools for five years.
 He has seen first-hand the issues facing young people and the boundaries these issues can create when trying to access education, and has a good understanding of the existing services in Birmingham.

 Marc’s email: M.Baggott@gatewayfs.org